 - A common net result of the skill check rules of Dungeons & Dragons when applied to bribery attempts.
 Players with high enough charisma, diplomacy, or raw luck can offer pitiful bribes and see amazing results.
 Couple it with a natural 20 and a permissive DM will allow a soldier to commit high treason for a bag of jellybeans.
 This has gotten only easier in fourth edition, with social interaction taking on a more rules-governed, mechanical aspect.

-- Cyrano de Bergerac: Cyrano invokes this trope at Act II, Scene V, trying to bribe Roxane’s Duenna to leave him alone with Roxane (and then bribe her properly).
+- Cyrano de Bergerac: Cyrano invokes this trope at Act II, Scene V, trying to bribe Roxane’s Duenna to leave him alone with Roxane (he then bribes her properly).

 Cyrano: Are you fond of sweet things?